Tourism in Guyana: Sector growth

 The oil industry, and its potential wealth boom, has encouraged development in the tourism industry, such as the building of a second Marriott Hotel slated for completion in 2023.
 COVID-19 severely damaged the economies of the tourism-dependent Caribbean countries, but Guyana, like Trinidad and Tobago, continues to grow due to oil production.

 In 2018, tourism made up 0.58 percent of Guyana's GDP (world average: 7.87).

 Challenges

-After Independence, Guyana's national policies were focused on self-reliance; President Burnham called the tourism industry "parasitic" and detrimental to social development, in contrast to its Caribbean neighbors.
+After independence, Guyana's national policies were focused on self-reliance; President Forbes Burnham called the tourism industry "parasitic" and detrimental to social development, in contrast to its Caribbean neighbors.

 Infrastructure woes and perception of Guyana as a dangerous location damage tourism to and within the country.
 Recent focus has on improving safety standards, the visitor experience and enabling all tourism businesses to become licensed.

 Domestic tourism

 Because of the diversity of Guyana, cultural events are an important source of tourism in the country.
 Guyana Restaurant Week started in 2014 to attract new customers with reasonably-priced set menus.